 He doesn’t mind getting his picture taken, but the “look at the camera…smile” does get old pretty fast.
 However, he tolerated the photo shoot and the photographer’s “encouragements.”

-After that, when we left, he was happy to have the experience.
+After that, when we left, he said he was happy to have had the experience.

 In addition, he liked the photos (so did we).